Guerrillas and the “Jungle”

 This brand of “philanthropic imperialism” has nearly always been the rule: we are conquering them for their own good, whether to bring them civilization, democracy, the Word of God, social justice—name a thing.

-And indeed, empire is a curious thing: even in spite of Indian deaths totalling a (highly disputed) three million to 30 million under British occupation—either directly, in conflicts, or indirectly, by policies that caused catastrophic famines—nonetheless English is an important language in India, acting as a lingua franca (with some 125M speaking it, about 10% of the population) for speakers of their 22 different native languages.
+And empire is a curious thing: even in spite of Indian deaths totalling a (highly disputed) three million to 30 million under British occupation—either directly, in conflicts, or indirectly, by policies that caused catastrophic famines—nonetheless English is an important language in India, acting as a lingua franca (with some 125M speaking it, about 10% of the population) for speakers of their 22 different native languages.
 Tea, which the British brought with them to the subcontinent, is drunk everywhere.
-And cricket, a 17th century sport from the island nation, is now the national sport—some would say national religion—of India.
+And cricket, a 17th-century sport from the island nation, is now the national sport—some would say national religion—of India.

 I’ll go out on what’s perhaps a benefit-of-the-doubt limb here: we should remember that Kipling was a writer and poet, not a politician.
 My interpretation of what he’s saying—rather badly—in “The White Man’s Burden” is simply this: go win the peace.
 Even Roosevelt, when he forwarded it to Cabot Lodge, remarked it was “rather poor poetry […]”.
-I take this from the note Kipling sent to Roosevelt:⁹
+I take this from the note Kipling sent to Roosevelt:¹⁴

 America has gone and stuck a pick-axe into the foundations of a rotten house, and she is morally bound to build the house over, again, from the foundations.

 Winning the peace, something we still haven’t learned to do successfully, one notable exception being post WWII under the Marshall Plan, has exactly what Kipling says, reconstruction, at its core, with other specific elements including security, stable governance, economic and social well-being, justice, and reconciliation.
-Despite a great deal of lip service, lobbing missiles is a much simpler approach that remains greatly favored.
-Charlie Wilson, a Texas congressman who was instrumental in aiding the Mujahedeen resistance during the Soviet war in Afghanistan, said of the US’ failure to deal with the aftermath:¹⁰

 These things happened.
 They were glorious and they changed the world… and then we fucked up the endgame.

-Even if winning the peace was not his message, “The White Man’s Burden” also contains many references to the arduousness and thanklessness of the task rather than presenting an unambivalent hymn to imperialism.
+Even if winning the peace was not his message, “The White Man’s Burden” also contains many references to the arduousness and thanklessness of the task, rather than presenting an unambivalent hymn to imperialism.
 And, moreover, all Kipling’s warnings went unheeded.

 Though record keeping at the time was far from exact, Filipino casualties on the main island of Luzon alone are estimated at one million.
 There were also notorious atrocities and tortures committed by the invading troops, including “collateral damage” against innocent civilian women and children.
 On the US side, 4,234 never returned from the archipelago.
-As President William McKinley said of the growing quagmire:¹¹

 If old [Admiral George] Dewey had just sailed away when he smashed that Spanish fleet, what a lot of trouble he would have saved us.